curityio/.github/profile/README.md

 ## Searching on Repositories

-Each component type is a topic that you can search on and combined with other topic keywords.\
+Each role is a GitHub topic that you can search on, and combine with other topic keywords.\
-This can be combined to narrow down your search:
+Keywords can be combined in order to narrow down your search:

 ```text
 topic:code-example topic:api topic:spring-boot